Dancing Machine

-"Dancing Machine" is a song recorded by American R&B group the Jackson 5, and was the title track of their ninth studio album.
-The song was originally recorded for the group's 1973 album G.I.T.: Get It Together and was released as a remix for a response to the success of the single.
+"Dancing Machine" is a song recorded by American R&B group the Jackson 5; it was the title track of their ninth studio album.
+The song was originally recorded for the group's 1973 album G.I.T.: Get It Together and was released as a remix.

 Background

 The song, which reportedly sold over three million copies, popularized the physically complicated robot dance technique, devised by Charles Washington in the late 1960s.
 Michael Jackson first performed the dance on television while singing "Dancing Machine" with the Jackson 5 on an episode of Soul Train on November 3, 1973.
 It was the group's first US top ten hit since 1971's "Sugar Daddy".
 "Dancing Machine" brought the Jackson 5 their second Grammy Award nomination in 1975 for Best R&B Performance by a Duo or Group with Vocals, losing to Rufus and Chaka Khan's "Tell Me Something Good".